dart-lang/language/working/2365 - primary constructors/feature-specification.md

 Note that the class header contains syntax that resembles the constructor declaration, which may be helpful when reading the code.

+The modifier `const` could have been placed on the class (`const class`) rather than on the class name.
+This proposal puts it on the class name because the notion of a "constant class" conflicts with with actual
+semantics: It is the constructor which is constant because it is able to be invoked during constant expression evaluation; it can also be invoked at run time, and there could be other (non-constant) constructors.
+This means that it is at least potentially confusing to say that it is a "constant class", but it is consistent with the rest of the language to say that this particular primary constructor is a "constant constructor".
+Hence `class const Name` rather than `const class Name`.

 The modifier `final` on a parameter in a primary constructor has no meaning for the parameter itself, because there is no scope where the parameter can